dejvokep/boosted-yaml/README.md

 ```java
 Mode m = config.getStringOptional("mode").map(mode -> Mode.valueOf(mode.toUpperCase())).orElse(Mode.PERFORMANCE);
 ```
-**BoostedYAML also provides** it's own serialization system and other cool options, about which you can read more [at the wiki](https://dejvokep.gitbook.io/boostedyaml/).
+**BoostedYAML also provides** its own serialization system and other cool options, about which you can read more [at the wiki](https://dejvokep.gitbook.io/boostedyaml/).

 # 🤖 Support
 You can read the detailed instructions [at the wiki](https://dejvokep.gitbook.io/boostedyaml/).
 If you need help with anything, feel free join the [Discord server](https://discord.gg/BbhADEy).
 Or, just to talk with us 👋